Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models: Noisy, Non-Smooth, Non-Convex Estimation

 Algorithm \ref{algo:sgn} returns the best iterate $\tilde{\theta}_n$, which is a valid estimator if at least one of the $\theta_j$ is close to minimizing $Q_n$.
-The Algorithm implements Gauss-Newton iterations using a smoothed Jacobian $G_{n,\varepsilon}$, and augments them with a global search step.
-As discussed earlier, Gauss-Newton iterations can be globally convergent without convexity \citep{jjlz22}, the global step ensures that convergence will hold over a broader class of problems.
+For inference, standard errors for the $j$-th coefficient of $\theta$ can be readily computed as $\text{se}(\tilde{\theta}_{n,j}) = \sqrt{\tilde{V}_{n,jj}/n}$; $\tilde{V}_{n,jj}$ denotes the $j$-th diagonal entry of $\tilde{V}_{n}$.
+The variance $\Sigma$ can be estimated in a standard fashion, e.g. $\Sigma_n = 1/n \sum_{i=1}^n g(\tilde{\theta}_n;x_i) g(\tilde{\theta}_n;x_i)^\prime - \overline{g}_n(\tilde{\theta}_n)\overline{g}_n(\tilde{\theta}_n)^\prime$ for an iid sample.
+Note that Gauss-Newton iterations alone can be globally convergent without convexity under rank conditions \citep{jjlz22}.
+Here, the global step ensures that convergence will hold over a broader class of problems.
 A common approach to finding a global solution is the multi-start strategy which runs a local optimizer many times from different starting values.
-The number of starting values required for global convergence depends on the choice of algorithm and the objective function; so it is unknown in practice.
+The number of starting values required for global convergence depends on 1) the choice of algorithm and 2) the objective function; so it is unknown in practice.
 This paper simply adds a grid search step to get global convergence in a single run of the Algorithm.
 As discussed earlier, covering the set $\Theta$ is required to guarantee convergence.
-The differences with multi-start and the two-step approach of \citet{robinson1988}, \citet{andrews1997} are discussed in Appendices \ref{apx:MultStart}, \ref{apx:twoStep}.
+Running both steps at each iteration yields faster convergence than using them in succession as in the two-step approach of \citet{robinson1988}, \citet{andrews1997}.
+Differences with these methods are discussed in more detail in Appendix \ref{apx:comp}.